This book will resonate for a long time and I do hope it will have a healing effect on society.

 In ‘Berlin.
 Life in a Divided City’, Piet de Moor goes in search of the soul of the mythical metropolis, a city that suffered like no other during the violent history of the 20th century.
 The result is an informative and kaleidoscopic book that is truly worth reading.

-‘The Spill’ tells the story of five guys who meet by chance over the course of a few years.
+‘The Fall’ tells the story of five guys who meet by chance over the course of a few years.
 All five have a single goal: racing, or a career as a professional cyclist to be precise.
 On the towpath along the river Scheldt, from Ghent to Oudenaarde, they train together: Iljo Keisse, Wouter Weylandt, Dimitri De Fauw, Bert De Backer and Kurt Hovelijnck.
 Young, virile and popular, they do indeed manage to become professional cyclists.
 But life is harder than the dream.
 What once brought them together, racing, just as ruthlessly tears them apart again.

 Stroeykens, a physicist at heart, has thought of everything.